Panhellenic Games: Description

-The Olympiad, the four year cycle starting with the Olympic Games, was one of the ways the Ancient Greeks measured time.
+The Olympiad, the four-year cycle starting with the Olympic Games, was one of the ways the Ancient Greeks measured time.
 The Games took place over a four-year cycle that began with the Olympic Games in the first year.
 The Nemean Games were held in year two, the Pythian Games in year three, and the Isthmian Games in year four.
 They were structured this way so that individual athletes could participate in all of the Games.
 The dial on the Antikythera mechanism, a mysterious artefact from ancient Greece that appears to have had calendar functions among other uses, was organized to track the Olympiad and suggests that four Games occurred on different years.

 Participants could come from all over the Greek world, including the various Greek colonies from Asia Minor to Iberia.
 Substantial wealth was required to pay for training, transportation, lodging, and other expenses.
 However, competitors often were funded by their hometowns or private patrons, and many of them traveled together from one competition to another, winning cash awards as they went.

 The main events at each of the Games were chariot racing, wrestling, boxing, pankration, stadion and various other foot races, and the pentathlon (made up of wrestling, stadion, long jump, javelin throw, and discus throw).
 Except for the chariot race, all the events were performed nude.
 Since the Olympic Games was the original and the pinnacle of all the games in the circuit, each festival might have had its own events but had to include all the events that took place at the Olympics, according to Young.
 This gave the athletes the opportunity to compete in the same core events at all the Games in the Panhellenic circuit.

 The Games were hugely popular not only for their three-day sporting competitions but also because they brought many spectators from all over, according to classics historian Jason König.
 This allowed for people to partake in other activities like religious events, speeches, and even musical performances.

 Ancient Greek long jump.
 Athlete preparing to jump, with one mid-jump.

 The Olympic Games were the oldest of the four, said to have begun in 776 BC.
 It is more likely though that they were founded sometime in the late 7th century BC.
 They lasted until the Roman Emperor Theodosius, a Christian, abolished them as heathen in AD 393.
 The Pythian, Nemean, and Isthmian Games most likely began sometime in the first or second quarter of the 6th century BC.

-The Olympic Games are also known as the Stephanitic Games (derived from stephanos, the Attic Greek word for crown), because winners received only a garland for victory.
-No financial or material prizes were awarded, unlike at other ancient Greek athletic or artistic contests, such as the Panathenaic Games, at which winners were awarded many amphorae of first-class Athenian olive-oil.
+The Olympic Games are described as stephanitic (derived from stephanos, the Attic Greek word for crown), because winners received a garland for victory.
+No other prizes were awarded, unlike at certain other ancient Greek athletic or artistic contests, such as the Panathenaic Games, at which winners were awarded amphorae of first-class Athenian olive-oil.
 Though victors received no material awards at the Games, they were often showered with gifts and honours on returning to their polis.